tkhamez/neucore/doc/Install.md

 #### Pre-built Distribution file

-If you downloaded the .tar.gz file, you only need to run the database migrations and seeds and clear the cache.
+If you downloaded the pre-built app, you only need to run the database migrations and seeds and clear the cache.

 If you are using a different cache directory, you must first copy or generate the Doctrine proxy cache files:
 ```